Fayetteville State University: Library

 The library currently holds over 192,000 volumes; 20,700 reels of microfilm; 631,000 pieces of microfiche; 2,769 periodicals; and 56 newspapers.
 It is a selective member of the U.S.Federal Depository Library Program.

 The Library hosts a Digital Commons for research and scholarly output.

-The Archives and Special collections on the library's fourth floor house the university's archives, dissertations, and special collections.
-These include the Charles Waddell Chesnutt Collection with his correspondence, letters and records of his sisters Anne C. Waddell and Sara Chesnutt, pictures of family and friends, newspaper and magazine clippings, and postcards.
-The papers of Ezekiel Ezra Smith, educator, diplomat and former President of the Fayetteville State University are also in the archives.
+The Archives and Special Collections on the library's fourth-floor house the university's archives, dissertations, and special collections.
+These include the Charles Waddell Chesnutt Collection with his correspondence, letters, and records of his sisters Anne C. Waddell and Sara Chesnutt, pictures of family and friends, newspaper and magazine clippings, and postcards.
+The papers of Ezekiel Ezra Smith, educator, diplomat, and former President of the Fayetteville State University are also in the archives.

-In 2022 the library underwent a transition incorporating a One Stop Stop for Advising and Student Success and an Adult Learning Center.
-This transition includes a transformation of spaces, collections and services.
-Another focus is development of new partnerships on campus.
+In 2022, the library underwent a transition incorporating a One Stop for Advising and Student Success and an Adult Learning Center.
+This transition includes a transformation of spaces, collections, and services.
+Another focus is the development of new partnerships on campus.
 Also, in 2022 the American Library Association awarded the Chesnutt Library a grant of $20,000 to purchase laptops for students.

 The Library is a member of the HBCU Library Alliance.